 For more information on Free School Meals in Cambridgeshire please click here.

 Miss Kayleigh Reid one of our dedicated Assistant Headteachers, has recently taken leadership of Pupil Premium.
 She has organised valuable training for all staff and updated Governors of new improved support for our children in receipt of PP monies, including the above Pupil Premium Ambition Statement.

 Mrs Sue Orledge was elected as the governor with delegated responsibility for pupil premium, however the overall responsibility for Pupil Premium spending remains with the Full Governing Body.

 Pupil Premium Reports

-For further information on Pupil Premium please click here.
+For further information on Pupil Premium please see the leaflet on the side panel of this page or alternatively click here.

 Bringing out the Best in Everyone